-Australia Post Gold Home Insurance provides cover for your residential building, which can include your house, garage and other permanently fixed structures.
+Australia Post Home Insurance provides cover for your residential building, which can include your house, garage and other permanently fixed structures.

-Australia Post Gold Contents Insurance covers household goods and personal effects that you own or are legally responsible for and that are in your home.
+Australia Post Contents Insurance covers household goods and personal effects that you own or are legally responsible for and that are in your home.
 This type of policy is ideal if you are renting or live in a property owned by strata so only need cover for your belongings.

 How do the policy options compare?

 Here's an overview of the home and contents insurance policies Australia Post offers.

 |Cover available||Home only||Contents only||Home and contents|

 |Legal Liability||Up to $30 million||Up to $30 million||Up to $30 million|